louise-hayes-fitz/ilab/Startrek_Homeowners_insurance.md

 after the policy has ended for alleged injuries that occurred while the policy was in effect.

-## 3. Commercial Vehicle Insurance
+## 3. Startrek Commercial Vehicle Insurance
 A commercial auto policy provides coverage for vehicles that are used primar- ily in connection with commercial establishments or business activities.
 The insurance pays any costs to third parties resulting from bodily injury or property